Mid Century Kitchen Remodel Features Classic Brass Pendants

 “We took a leap of faith and decided to move to the country.
 We wanted to update, without ruining, this Umbrecht home,” Sarah says.
 “With the exception of appliances, the kitchen had not been updated since it was built in 1957.”
 She describes the remodel as a “gut-to-the-studs” job.

 “We wanted to update while still keeping the integrity of the home,” she explains.
 “We chose subway tiles because it so says ‘1950’ and is a classic.”
-An adjacent keeping room, as Umbrecht called it, features limestone floors, a Rumford-style fireplace, and brass wall sconces.
-Sarah chose to keep the brass flowing into the kitchen with two Chestnut Brass Pendants over the sink.
+An adjacent keeping room, as Umbrecht called it, features limestone floors, a Rumford-style fireplace, and wall sconces.
+Sarah chose to keep the brass flowing into the kitchen with two Chestnut Pendant Lights over the sink.

 “I chose these raw brass pendants because a black-and-white kitchen with too much stainless would look too contemporary for the house,” Sarah explains.
 “The brass warms it up and adds contrast and pop.
 I liked the interesting shape of these pendants and the black-and-white fabric cord is soooo 50’s!”

 Over the small island, Sarah chose the Lafayette SoHo Studio Light to highlight the butcher block.
 She describes this light as her “funk it up” impulse.

 “I love lighting.
 All kinds,” she says.
 “The size, the floating feeling, and the hint of industrial in this fixture appealed to me.
 I thought it would give a hint of the unexpected and also not take up too much visual space in the center of the small room.”